Northland Fishing Tackle® has everything you need to put more walleyes on the ice.

 - Eye-Ball Spoon™

 The Eye-Ball Spoon™ perfectly mimics the real thing, with bling.
 The backside of the spoon offers an array of colorful glow patterns for all scenarios, providing both attraction and realistic seduction.
-Northland’s Eye-Ball Spoon’s lead material and compact design means you’re getting to fish fast and able to fish various sizes in a range of depths, for a wide assortment of species.
+Northland’s Eye-Ball Spoon’s lead material and compact design mean you’re getting to fish fast and able to fish various sizes in a range of depths, for a wide assortment of species.
 This makes the Eye-Ball Spoon an incredibly versatile bait that’s perfect for panfish and hungry predators alike.
 Eye-Ball Spoons are available in 3 sizes (1/16-, 1/8- and ¼-oz.) and 10 different fish-catching colors, including glow and more natural metallic patterns.

 Nelson comments, “When I was younger, we made our own teardrop jigs.
 We would solder gold hooks onto small willow leaf blades.
 And I was always taught by my grandpa that every bait has to have an eye on it.
 The eye is the head of a baitfish.
-And after years on the ice, I truly believe that walleyes focus in on that.
+And after years on the ice, I truly believe that walleyes focus on that.
 There’s no more realistic-looking eye out there than the Eye-Ball Spoon.
 You’ve got to touch it to make sure it’s not a real fish eyeball.
 There are a number of eye-looking spoons out there with a single hook system meant to be fished on set lines.
 The Eye-Ball sports a treble hook for better sets.”

 - Forage Minnow® Spoon